quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

 ### Region Proposals (R-CNN)
 - R-CNN is an algorithm that also makes an object detection.
-- Yolo tells that its faster:
+- YOLO tells that its faster:
   - > Our model has several advantages over classifier-based systems.
 It looks at the whole image at test time so its predictions are informed by global context in the image.
 It also makes predictions with a single network evaluation unlike systems like R-CNN which require thousands for a single image.
 This makes it extremely fast, more than 1000x faster than R-CNN and 100x faster than Fast R-CNN.
 See our paper for more details on the full system.
 - But one of the downsides of YOLO that it process a lot of areas where no objects are present.
 - **R-CNN** stands for regions with Conv Nets.